Skip to content

 If you are carrying credit card debt at 20 to 28% APR, a balance transfer card is the single most effective tool to accelerate your payoff.
 You move your existing debt to a new card that charges 0% interest for 15 to 21 months.
 Every dollar of your payment goes to principal instead of interest.

 On $5,000 of credit card debt at 24% APR, you pay roughly $1,200 in interest per year if you only make minimum payments.
 Transfer that balance to a 0% APR card and every penny goes toward eliminating the debt.
-The math is not complicated.
-It is just money you stop giving to banks.
+The math is not complicated — it is just money you stop giving to banks.

 How a balance transfer works